-Australia profile -Timeline - BBC News
+Australia profile -Timeline

 Bali bombing

 2002 October - Australia mourns as 88 of its citizens are killed in a night club bombing in Bali, Indonesia, which some call Australia's September 11.
-The attacks - which killed 202 people in total - are blamed on al-Qaeda-linked Islamists.
+The attacks - which killed 202 people in total - are claimed by al-Qaeda.

-2003 January - Australia deploys troops to the Gulf ahead of a possible war.
-The move sparks public protests.

-Bushfire ravages the capital, Canberra.
-More than 500 homes are destroyed.
-Other fires rage across New South Wales, Victoria, Tasmania.

 2004 August - Government announces a multi-million dollar cruise missile programme, set to give Australia the region's "most lethal" air combat capacity.

-2004 October - John Howard wins fourth term as prime minister; his party extends its grip on parliament.
+2004 October - John Howard wins fourth term as prime minister.

-2004 November - Death of Aboriginal man in police custody sparks rioting on Palm Island, off north-east coast.

 2005 January - Worst bush fires for more than 20 years kill nine people in South Australia.